Updated: 5 days ago

-As many of you already know, J. Brahms was a German composer and pianist of the Romantic period.
+J. Brahms was a composer and pianist of the Romantic period.
 He is considered one of the best 19th century german composers.

 His dedication to music was extremely well and beautiful.
 Brahms mostly composed for symphony orchestra, chamber ensembles, piano, organ and, furthermore for voice and chorus.

 As a pianist, he was called virtuoso and performed and premiered many of his own works all by himself.
 Although he was born in Hamburg (Germany), he spent most of his life in Vienna (Austria).

 As a composer, he was a perfectionist, often destroying finished pieces he deemed unworthy.
 In addition, at the age of 57, Brahms decided that he was finished with composing but who would be able to stop his mind and creativity?
 Of course, he couldn’t stop which followed in composing some of beautiful and well-known works such as Clarinet Sonatas, Trio and Quintet.
 Nowadays, he is widely considered one of the greatest composers of the 19th century.

 As he left priceless pieces for piano, I would like to present the first Ballade from opus 10 in D minor.
 Personally, I so adore the whole opus that one can often hear me calling it a ‘Royal’ one.
 Brahms wrote this opus in 1854 (1856 published by Breitkopf & Härtel in Leipzig) and No. 1 is best-known, often called mythological and demonic by musicologists.
 Although the whole opus has 4 movements, this is the only one with source material- a Scottish ballad entitled Edward that tells a tale of deception and murder in a medieval royal family.
 Though the text hasn’t been exactly matched to the music, it is still a basis for the short themes and motives that represent the characters.